The following guide contains examples and field descriptions for the Order Fulfillment Logic (OFL) user interface.

 If you wish to follow along, please review the following example Allocate Orders to Specific Fulfillment Locations.
 The example below builds upon this example.
 The allocate orders to a specific fulfillment location rule set allocates ship to home STH orders to a DC fulfillment location.
 Same day delivery SDD orders are fulfilled based on geographical location and can be shipped from retail stores or the DC fulfillment location.

-In this example, an additional action is added to backfill orders with no current inventory.
-If an order cannot be fulfilled, the remaining items are sent to a dropship location to be filled at a later time.
+In this example, an additional action is added to backfill orders with no inventory.
+If an order can’t be fulfilled, the remaining items are sent to a dropship location to be fulfilled at a later time.

-1. In the Allocate to fulfillment locations [ STH ] rule, select the Add action button.
+1. In the Allocate to fulfillment locations [ STH ] rule, click the Add action.

 • You will already have an action to fulfill orders from DC from the previous example.
 A new action must be created under it.

-3. Set Included-Location-Types to include Dropship, store, and DC.
+3. Set the Included Location Types field to include Dropship, store, and DC.

-• All the locations are selected to ensure the order is fulfilled if possible.
+• Every fulfillment location is selected to ensure the order is fulfilled if possible.

-• If this is disabled, the order will be canceled because it cannot be fulfilled in the first action.
+• If this is disabled, the order will be canceled because it can’t be fulfilled in the first action.
 Actions execute from the top down.

-• Alternatively, if you wanted to guarantee that an order is fulfilled, you would also set Allow-Item-Level-Split-Shipments and Allow-Split-Shipments to Yes.
+• Alternatively, if you wanted to guarantee that an order is fulfilled, you would also set Item Level Split Shipments and Order Level Split Shipments to Yes.
 However, this can complicate shipping logistics making it so certain orders might have multiple shipping locations for different SKUs.
 Check with your team to determine what settings should be enabled based on your individual needs.

 5. All remaining fields can be left as their default values.